 Back in November, The US Deprescribing Research Network (USDeN) was launched.
-This network joins the growing list of existing networks, including the Canadian Deprescribing Network (CaDeN), the Australian Deprescribing Network (ADeN), the English Deprescribing Network (EDeN), and the Northern European Researchers in Deprescribing Network (NERD).
+This network joins the growing list of existing networks, including The Canadian Medication Appropriateness and Deprescribing Network (CADeN), the Australian Deprescribing Network (ADeN), the English Deprescribing Network (EDeN), and the Northern European Researchers in Deprescribing Network (NERD).
 It’s almost getting hard to keep track!
 To get a little more insight into the structure, goals, and visions for the network, we talked to Dr. Cynthia Boyd and Dr. Michael Steinman, the founders of USDeN.

 Welcome to the deprescribing.org blog’s first interview post!

 Q: First off, what is the US Deprescribing Research Network (USDeN)?

 Cynthia and Mike: We are a network of investigators and stakeholders who are focused on improving research on deprescribing for older adults.
 We aim to support and grow research on deprescribing that is scientifically rigorous and responsive to the needs of the people who are the end-users of that research – patients, caregivers, clinicians, and health systems leaders.
 We seek to build a community of people interested in this topic and to collaborate with related networks and people.